What If...? season 3: Release

 The third season debuted on Disney+ on December 22, 2024, and its eight episodes were released daily until December 29.
 In January 2024, Andrews said a late 2024 release was possible, but the deadline was "tight" and he noted that Marvel Studios and Disney were continually shifting releases around.
 That May, Winderbaum said work was nearly completed on the season and it was likely to be the studio's next animated project to be released; this and a December 2024 release was confirmed in October.
 The season is part of Phase Five of the MCU.

 Reception

+Critical response

 The third season holds an 81% approval rating on Rotten Tomatoes, based on 23 reviews, with an average rating of 6.85/10.

+Accolades

 At the 77th Primetime Creative Arts Emmy Awards, Jeffrey Wright was nominated for Outstanding Character Voice-Over Performance for his work on "What If...
 1872?", while Mac Smith, Vanessa Lapato, Alyssa Nevarez, Steve Bissinger, Derek McGinley, Anele Onyekwere, Carl Sealove, Andrea Stelter Gard, and Sean England were nominated for Outstanding Sound Editing For An Animated Program for their work on the same episode.